On Tunnel Mountain

 The Banff book festival.
-Tony introduces me and with some small applause as I stand and walk over to the wooden podium, a nice piece of solid Canadian wood, my shoe laces undone.
+Tony introduces me and with some small applause, as I stand and walk over to the wooden podium, a beautiful piece of solid Canadian wood, my shoelaces undone.
 The audience, tidy, sat in neat rows, look like a good bunch, a clever bunch, not too much trouble - I hope.
 “I’d like to begin with a poem’ I say, which sounds like a little joke - to me - funny, out of place, as if it was spoken by a plumber about to stick his hand down your blocked toilet.
 No one laughed, so I went on.

 “Who are you

 Knock-on-wood I do

 As into that head hard I try to see,